tiprankstipranks

 Because a significant portion of our operations are located outside the U.S., we may be adversely affected by changes in the value of the U.S. dollar.

-Changes in the value of the U.S. dollar versus other currencies can affect our financial results because a significant portion of our operations are located outside the United States.
-We manage various operating activities at the local level and net sales, costs, assets and liabilities are denominated in both the local currency and the U.S. dollar.
+Changes in the value of the U.S. dollar versus other currencies can affect our financial results because a significant portion of our operations are located outside the U.S. We manage various operating activities at the local level, and net sales, costs, assets and liabilities are denominated in both the local currency and the U.S. dollar.
 Our results of operations and assets and liabilities are reported in U.S. dollars and thus will fluctuate with changes in applicable exchange rates, affecting our reported results and the comparability of our results of operations and cash flows between periods.
-Further, strengthening of the U.S. dollar against other currencies could make our products less competitive on the basis of price in markets outside the United States, and strengthening of currencies in Canada and China could have a negative impact on our sales of products produced in those places.
+Further, strengthening of the U.S. dollar against other currencies could make our products less competitive on the basis of price in markets outside the U.S., and strengthening of currency in China could have a negative impact on our sales of products produced there.

 Ability to Sell